danlargo/v4l2Camera/README.md

         - I want to provide command line and GUI support for C++, so may be banging my head on a wall here
         - I want to make sure to properly support the request and maintenance of proper user/device permissionsas well

-- MacOS build of camControl
+- DROPPED : MacOS build of camControl
     - will use this an indication that the class library actually works on MacOS

-- Windows support
-    - looking at the Media.Capture api
-    - very preliminary

-- Windows build of camControl
+- SEPARATE APP, IN PROGRESS : Windows build of camControl
     - will use this an indication that the class library actually works on Windows

+# NEW Applications created

+## wrapH264

+- command line app for taking dump from v4l2cam and wrapping in a minimal MP4 wrapper
+- displays properly in ffplay and vlc

+## walkMP4

+- dictionary based application that will display all (most) header information in MP4, MOV and QT video files
+- great for testing MP4 apps